nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 -----
 -----
-> &#128262; Note: when you are in a code block below, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( &#128203; ).
+> _note_: when you are in a code block below, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( &#128203; ).
 ------
 -----

 ### Table of Contents